 School Resource Officers & School Safety

 The Iredell County Sheriff’s Office provides full time sworn deputy sheriffs which serve at all of the elementary, middle and high schools in the county excluding those in the city limits of Statesville, Troutman and Mooresville.
 Sheriff Campbell continues to grow this unit as our student population increases.
-There is a Captain, Lieutenant, Sergeant, and 16 Deputies currently assigned to this unit.
-This staff covers 3 high schools: North Iredell High School, West Iredell High School, and Lake Norman High School which has 2 School Resource Officers; and six middle schools: North Iredell Middle School, West Iredell Middle School, East Iredell Middle School, Lakeshore Middle School, Brawley Middle School, and Mt.
-Mourne IB School as well all of the elementary schools in the county.
+There is a Captain, Lieutenant, Sergeant, and 25 Deputies currently assigned to this unit.
+This staff covers 3 high schools: North Iredell High School, West Iredell High School, and Lake Norman High School which has 2 School Resource Officers; and seven middle schools: North Iredell Middle School, West Iredell Middle School, East Iredell Middle School, Lakeshore Middle School, Brawley IB School, Woodland Heights Middle School, and Third Creek Middle School as well 14 of the elementary schools in the county.

 School Resource Officers engage in community policing through law enforcement at the school level, law-related education/counseling, and mentoring students in need.
 They attend a week long training course at the North Carolina Justice Academy, and typically have prior patrol experience to prepare them for this complex and rewarding assignment.

 When our schools are not in session, and during the summer months, Sheriff Campbell utilizes these deputies in various divisions such as Patrol, Investigations, Civil, Warrants, Evidence, and Lake Patrol to provide the best customer service for the citizens of Iredell County.